How To Read Your Child’s Progress & Report Card

 Tips To Help At Home

-- Practice real-world math (cooking, measuring, telling time).
+• Practice real-world math at home (cooking, measuring, telling time).

-- Reach out to your child’s teacher to discuss your child’s progress.
+• Reach out to your child's teacher to discuss their progress.